rikvermeulen/lightning/README.md

 - Code Formatter with [Prettier](https://prettier.io)
 - Husky for Git Hooks
 - Lint-staged for running linters on Git staged files
-- Unit Testing with Vitest and React Testing Library
 - Run tests on pull request with GitHub Actions
 - Absolute Imports using `@` prefix
 - VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript
 - Expansion Pack — Easily install common libraries, additional components, and configs

+## 📦 Expansion Pack

+- Unit Testing with Vitest and React Testing Library
+- PWA with Workbox and Next-PWA plugin
+- NextAuth for authentication

 ## 👨🏻‍💻 Getting started